albertoPicasso/MARS/README.md

 <h2>How to use MARS? </h2>
 <ol>
   <li>Set up your virtual environment in python 3.10 and install the required libraries listed in the requirements.txt file.
-  <p>You may need to install pypdf separately because, although it is included in the requirements.txt file, it sometimes doesn't
-  install correctly</p>
    </li>
     <p><pre><code>
-    pip install requirements.txt
-    pip install pypdf</i></p></code></pre>
+    pip install requirements.txt</i></p></code></pre>
   <p> </p>

   <p> </p>